timothyjchun/LMS-progress-checker/README.md

 ✅   🔶   ❌   😁   😉   😢
 Every different emoji shows different status about the item.

-The extension every time the user accesses a course page, so it is totally dynamic.
+The extension runs every time the user accesses a course page, so it is totally dynamic.

 ## Prerequisites